NilFoundation/crypto3-block/docs/introduction.md

-Crypto3.Block library extends the =nil; Crypto3 C++ cryptography suite and provides a set of block ciphers implemented in way C++ standard library implies: concepts, algorithms, predictable behavior, latest standard features support and clean architecture without compromising security and performance.
+Crypto3.Block library extends the =nil; Crypto3 C++ cryptography suite and provides a set of block ciphers implemented in way C++ standard library implies: concepts, algorithms, predictable behavior, the latest standard features support and clean architecture without compromising security and performance.

 Crypto3.Block consists of several parts to review: